 - The request is to support a true community emergency need or an emergency need of an agency, such as essential equipment repairs, that would prevent it from carrying out its primary mission.

 For more information about the Emergency Grant Request criteria and process, please refer to the Foundation’s Grant Policies & Guidelines.
-If you have additional questions, please contact Crystal Gunther at 812-948-4662 or email@example.com.
+For additional questions, please contact Crystal Gunther, Vice President of Community Philanthropy, at 812-948-4662 or firstname.lastname@example.org.